 - On the matter of jurisdiction, SISL recognises that this has been considered by this service in the jurisdiction decision in a similar case.
-Notwithstanding this, it does not accept that Mr B falls within the ordinary meaning of a client.
-There was no retainer of SISL by the consumer and no remuneration was paid by the consumer to SISL. - The context of the investment needs to be taken into account.
+Notwithstanding this, it does not accept that Business G falls within the ordinary meaning of a client.
+There was no retainer of SISL by Business G and no remuneration was paid by Business G to SISL. - The context of the investment needs to be taken into account.
 The members of the IPIN network tend to be high net worth / sophisticated investors who are familiar with 'property club' type investments.
-SISL understood that the IPIN members had self-certified to IPIN that they were aware of the risks of making investments of this nature and they invested via IPIN because they sought a high rate of return, something which is inevitably associated with increased level of risk. - The investors typically received advice from other parties including their lawyers, IPIN and potentially, independent financial advisers and that is something that needed to be taken into account. - The provisional decision appears to regard the KFD as if it had either been a 'policy summary' or 'key features document' as defined the FCA Handbook.
+SISL understood that the IPIN members had self-certified to IPIN that they were aware of the risks of making investments of this nature and they invested via IPIN because they sought a high rate of return, something which is inevitably associated with increased level of risk. - The investors typically received advice from other parties including their lawyers, IPIN and potentially, independent financial advisers and that is something that needed to be taken into account. - The provisional decision appears to regard the KFD as if it had either been a "policy summary" or "key features document" as defined the FCA Handbook.
 It is actually Initial Disclosure Document and should be treated as such.
-It is unfair to judge it against the standard of another type of document which it never purported to be. - It cannot be said that Mr B relied on the KFD as it appears quite possible that if the same bond had been in place and he was told of the bond but the KFD had not been present, he would still have gone ahead with the investment. - Each investor was required to sign their acceptance of the surety bond and the provider's name and address were displayed on the document the investor signed. my findings can we consider the complaint?
+It is unfair to judge it against the standard of another type of document which it never purported to be. - It cannot be said that Business G relied on the KFD as it appears quite possible that if the same bond had been in place and it was told of the bond but the KFD had not been present, it would still have gone ahead with the investment. - Each investor was required to sign their acceptance of the surety bond and the provider's name and address were displayed on the document the investor signed.